Health Canada's Regulatory Stock Review Plan: 2022 - 2024

 Stakeholder feedback

-Health Canada held stakeholder consultations targeting MDEL holders in fall 2021/winter 2022 on Phase I of this proposal.
-More than 100 industry stakeholders completed the cost-benefit analysis survey and participated in the consultation regarding the proposed amendments.
-Stakeholders generally supported the proposal.
+We held stakeholder consultations with MDEL holders in fall 2021 and winter 2022 on phase 1 of this proposal.
+More than 100 stakeholders completed the cost-benefit analysis survey and participated in the consultation.
+In general, stakeholders supported the proposal.

 Policy and Regulatory Strategies Directorate